wdesimini/wdesimini.github.io/_posts/2019-02-01-tftiSample.md

 Thanks for the Invite! is a location-based application that allows you to track friend groups, find out when they’re all in the same place without you.
 If a group is all in one place and you aren’t, you will receive a notification from the app noting which group left without you and give you the option to send a text with a screen capture of everyone’s relative location.

-In this personal project, I used a Firebase backend and a system of remote notifications.
+In this project, I used a Firebase backend and a system of remote notifications.
 These two enable users to track each other's phones (while app is backgrounded or active) as well as request each other's locations.
-An Example of UI subclasses I used can be shown in the The Group Detail Controller map, which features custom MKAnnotationViews, Callout Views, MKClusterAnnotationViews.
+An Example of UI subclasses I used can be shown in the app's detail maps, which feature custom Callout Views, custom MKAnnotationViews, and custom MKClusterAnnotationViews.

-For more information, you can visit the [TFTI webpage](https://tftiapplication.wordpress.com/).
+For more information, please visit the [TFTI webpage](https://tftiapplication.wordpress.com/).

-To download Thanks for the Invite for free, visit [its page in the App Store](https://itunes.apple.com/us/app/thanks-for-the-invite/id1453779045?ls=1&mt=8).
+To download Thanks for the Invite! for free, visit [its page in the App Store](https://itunes.apple.com/us/app/thanks-for-the-invite/id1453779045?ls=1&mt=8).

 Sample Code: